 Figure 13: This CD38 vs Side Scatter dot plot shows all viable cells.
 CD38 is an activation marker.
 It is expressed at the highest level on plasma cells, at a moderate level on immature myeloid and lymphoid progenitors, at a low level on monocytes (green), and at a variable level on activated mature lymphocytes (red).
-CD34 positive hematopoietic stem cells express CD38 at variably low to absent levels.
-Progenitors (purple) strongly express CD38.
+CD34 positive hematopoietic stem cells express CD38 at variably low to absent level.
+The expanded progenitors (purple) variably express CD38.

 Figure 14: This CD20 vs Side Scatter dot plot shows all viable cells.
 CD20 is expressed on mature B cells (orange) and at a variably low level on a subset of mature T cells.
 It is variably expressed on later stage immature B cells.
 CD20 positive cells are usually in the lymphocyte gate with low side scatter.
-Progenitors (purple) do not express CD20, the apparent low-level positivity being increased is due to compensation background from the bright CD38.
+The expanded progenitors (purple) do not express CD20.